Julian Lelieveld

-Julian Lelieveld (born 24 November 1997) is a Dutch professional footballer who plays for RKC Waalwijk as a right-back.
+Julian Lelieveld (born 24 November 1997) is a Dutch professional footballer who plays as a right-back for Polish I liga club Wisła Kraków.

 Club career

 Vitesse

 Born in Arnhem, Lelieveld joined Vitesse Arnhem's youth setup in 2005, aged eight, after playing for VV Hattem.
 He made his professional debut on 30 July 2015, coming on as a late substitute for fellow youth graduate Kevin Diks in a 3–0 away loss against Southampton, for the season's UEFA Europa League.
 On 1 May 2016, Lelieveld made his league debut in a 3–1 defeat against Utrecht, in which he featured for the entirety of the fixture along with Thomas Oude Kotte.

 Ahead of the 2016–17 campaign, Lelieveld was promoted to the first team along with several other academy teammates including Arshak Koryan, Thomas Oude Kotte, Zhang Yuning, Jeroen Houwen and Mitchell van Bergen.
 Along with his promotion, he was reassigned the number 29, after holding the number 49 last season.

 On 25 May 2018, Lelieveld agreed to join Eerste Divisie side Go Ahead Eagles on a season-long loan.

 In the summer of 2022, Lelieveld signed a three-year contract with RKC Waalwijk.

+On 25 June 2025, Lelieveld moved abroad for the first time and joined Polish second tier club Wisła Kraków on a two-year deal.